grantcodes/micropub/docs/README.md

 #### The `source` query

 If the micropub endpoint supports it you can query individual posts.
-Since it is slighty different to a basic query there is a different method to query about a post.
+Since it is slightly different to a basic query there is a different method to query about a post.

 You can query all data on a post: